prettygreenplants/prettygreenplants.com/README.md

 Nginx configuration inside web docker container allow `acme-challenge` with http for ssl validation and generation, and redirect the rest of http request (with or without www) to https://prettygreenplants.com (without www).
 Requesting https site with www will also redirect to the non-www version of the site.

+For local docker setup, self-signed certificate will be used.

 Plugins
 =======